TISUnion/Carpet-TIS-Addition/website/docs/loggers.md

 Switch: rule [loggerMovement](rules.md#loggermovement)

-Info when a living entity tries to move and display how the actual movement gets calculated
+Inform when a living entity tries to move and display how the actual movement gets calculated

 `<target>` is an entity selector.
 Make sure you have selector the necessary targets or expect log spam (`@` selector requires permission level 2)